 If you don’t have Python¶

-There are many ways to install Python on your system, but the Anaconda Scientific Python distribution provides by far the easiest way for new users to get started.
+There are many ways to install Python on your system, but the Anaconda Python distribution is the easiest way for most new users to get started.
 Anaconda includes all of the popular libraries that you’ll need for pvlib, including Pandas, NumPy, and SciPy.

-- Install the full Anaconda Scientific Python distribution available at Continuum.io
+Install the Anaconda Python distribution available at Anaconda.com.

 You can now install pvlib-python by one of the methods below.